Maitland Ward Rocks A Tight Pink Crop Top On Instagram

 Maitland Ward took to her Instagram yesterday to share a flirty new update with her 1.2 million followers.
 The redheaded bombshell opted for a tight pink crop top and posed outside for the eye-catching snap.

 The beauty’s top had a high neckline and long sleeves with criss-cross gathered accents at the bottom.
-The shirt also had a seam down the middle of her chest and its tight fit allowed her to show off her busty figure.
-Maitland also wore a pair of black pants that rested an inch below her belly button and they had vertical zippers on her hips.
+The shirt also had a seam down the middle of her chest, while its tight fit allowed her to show off her busty figure.
+Maitland also wore a pair of black pants that rested an inch below her belly button and featured vertical zippers on her hips.
 Her toned abs peeked through and her choice to go without accessories left the focus on her figure.

 Maitland looked straight at the camera and smiled widely, popping her right hip and leaving her hands by her sides.
 She wore her hair down in a casual side part and her locks fell around her shoulders.
 The former Boy Meets World star rocked a makeup application that complemented her outfit well, and it included glossy pink lipstick and dark mascara.
-Plus, she sported a glossy French manicure.
+She also sported a glossy French manicure.

 Moreover, the hottie posed on a stone walkway in a well-manicured garden.
 White flowers could be seen beside her and on the other side of the path were yellow flowers.
-Small tropical plants dotted the scene along with a large tree that was drenched in sunlight.
+Small tropical plants dotted the scene, along with a large tree that was drenched in sunlight.
 Further beyond that was a white building, but it was a mystery as to what it was, considering Maitland didn’t offer specific information on her location.

-The bombshell’s many followers took to the comments section to leave a variety of messages with many people responding to her caption.
+The bombshell’s many followers took to the comments section to leave a variety of messages, with many people responding to her caption.

 “You are so beautiful as always Maitland you look great in pink,” gushed an admirer.